arthurrichards77/control_tutorial/README.md

 # control_tutorial

-Control tutorial examples using Flightgear simulator.
+Control tutorial examples using FlightGear simulator.

 We're using aircraft as a case study for control because the dynamics responses are interesting but, for the trainer aircraft we'll experiment with, quite forgiving.
 We'll use [FlightGear](https://www.flightgear.org/) as its free, makes a good